 Things to see in The Hague: top sights and places to visitHistory buffs can delve into The Hague’s rich history and charm at the Binnenhof, or explore the city centre and marvel at the magnificent medieval buildings.
-After that why not take some time to stroll the beaches of Scheveningen and take in some sea air.
+After that why not take some time to stroll the beaches of Scheveningen and take in some fresh sea air.
 Whatever your interests, there’s plenty of amazing new experiences to enjoy when you visit The Hague.

-Peace PalaceWhile the Netherlands is known for its medieval architecture, one of the most important sights in The Hague is relatively new: it’s Peace Palace.
+Peace PalaceWhile the Netherlands is known for its medieval architecture, one of the most important sights in The Hague is relatively new: the Peace Palace.
 A centre for international law and justice, the Peace Palace is the perfect place to celebrate peace and admire amazing architecture.
 Visitors can tour the palace on a number of weekends throughout the year, and the Visitors Centre’s exhibition is open all-year round.

 MadurodamAt Madurodam, you can tour the Netherlands in one afternoon.
 The theme park has shrunk the country’s most admired attractions to dollhouse-sized miniatures.
 It’s also thoroughly interactive: kids can man the Delta Works network of dams, sluices, locks, dykes, levees and storm surge barriers, create electrical energy from wind or learn more about trains.
 Madurodam is not just for youngsters — with scale models of architectural wonders such as Utrecht’s Rietveld Schröder House or Gouda’s town hall, everyone can find something to enjoy.